Poll: After I finish my "Amnesia: The Dark Descent" stories, which stories would you like to see me work on next? Vote Now!

 Resident Evil: Mistaken Identity-It's been a year since Audrey was sucked into Resident Evil 4, and things couldn't have been better for her and her sister, Alexis Fagan.
 But when the two girls get pulled into Resident Evil 5, they are thrown into a whole new adventure filled with drama, horror, and a sinister plot for world domination.
 Can the two girls find each other and survive? *COMPLETE*

 Resident Evil: Divide and Conquer- *Sequel to Resident Evil: Mistaken Identity* You'd think after being sucked into two games that my sister and I could handle anything, right?
 That nothing in Resident Evil could scare us anymore?
 Well, we were wrong.
 Dead wrong.
-Because we've been thrown into Resident Evil 6, and now, it's divide and conquer, or die trying. *IN PROGRESS*
+Because we've been thrown into Resident Evil 6, and now, it's divide and conquer, or die trying. *ON HOLD*

 MY THOUGHTS: This series was the one that got me started on fanfiction in the first place, so it'll always have a special place in my time here.
 I've enjoyed writing about Audrey, Alexis, and their adventures in Resident Evil, and I hope to maybe do more with these characters, since they were my first official OCs here.
 I've been thinking of going back and rewriting the first two stories to fix any errors I might have made, as well as fix some characterizations I might have messed up.